 It’s finally time to remove that outdated wallpaper!
 But once it’s gone, what do you do with all of the adhesive left behind?
 Here are a few tips for how to clean walls after removing wallpaper.

-The first step is to assess the damage. the wallpaper was removed in strips, there may some residual adhesive on the walls. there is a lot of adhesive, you will need to use a chemical stripper to remove it.
+The first step is to assess the damage. the wall-paper was removed in strips, there may some residual adhesive on the parapet. there is a lot of adhesive, you will need to use a chemical stripper to remove it.

-Once all of the adhesive is gone, give the walls a good cleaning with warm water and a mild detergent.
+Once all of the adhesive is gone, give the parapet a good cleaning with warm water and a mild detergent.

 Dry the wall.

--Vacuum walls to remove any loose bits of wallpaper or dust.
+-Vacuum parapet to remove any loose bits of wallpaper or dust.

 -If any adhesive remains on the wall, use a scraper or putty knife to remove it.
 Be careful not to damage the wall surface.